 A check sheet can be introduced as the most basic tool for quality.
-A check sheet is basically used for gathering and organizing data as well as standardizing processes.
+A check sheet is basically used for gathering and organizing data and for standardizing processes.

-When this is done with the help of software packages such as Microsoft Excel, you can derive further analysis graphs and automate through available macros.
+When a check sheet is done with the help of software packages such as Microsoft Excel, organizations can derive further analysis graphs and automate through available macros.
 Therefore, it is a good idea to use a software check sheet for information gathering and organizing needs.

-One can always use a paper-based check sheet when the information gathered is only used for backup or storing purposes other than further processing.
+Organizations can always use a paper-based check sheet when the information gathered is only used for backup or storing purposes other than further processing.